-Bionic Engineering Lab
+HGN LAB for Bionic Engineering

 We envision a world where everyone can move and live independently.
 We envision a world where congenital or acquired body differences, trauma, and injury would not prevent people from pursuing their life goals.
-We envision a world where advanced bionic technologies will enhance the human body restoring, preserving, and augmenting the human movement ability across the lifespan.
+We envision a world where advanced bionic technologies will enhance the human body by restoring, preserving, and augmenting human movement ability across the lifespan.

 To achieve this goal, we focus on the intersection of Robotics, Design, Control, Biomechanics, and Neural Engineering.
 Our goal is to create new science and develop new technologies empowering the next generation of wearable bionic devices and systems to help people move and live independently, ultimately ending physical disability.